 House flipping is a great investment that can make you some serious cash.
 It is also a complicated process that can go south quickly.

 If you’re just getting into house flipping, you shouldn’t venture into deep water on your own.
 Working with an experienced local real estate agent will give you the best chance of maximizing your profits.

 Clever Partner Agents can not only provide you with the valuable advice you need but also save you money during both real estate deals.
-When you’re a buyer, they will offer you a $1,000 rebate on homes over $150,000.
-Then, when it’s time to sell, they’ll offer you a hefty discount on their commission.
+When you’re a buyer, you may be eligible for Clever Cash Back, 0.5% of the purchase price on homes over $150,000.

 Don’t venture into flipping houses on your own.
 As a novice flipper, the 101,000 things that can go wrong, will go wrong.
 With the right expertise on your side, you can ensure that the process goes as smoothly as possible and you turn yourself a handsome profit.